Additional information

 MIDI

 No, it doesn't have MIDI, and I can't see any way that you could add it, the organ is not digital enough.
-I seem to recall reading there's some PCM sound (probably the drum sounds), but the organ is mostly analogue in sound generation and control.
+I seem to recall reading there's some PCM sound (probably the drum sounds), but the organ is mostly analogue in its sound generation and control.

 Service manuals